 The MIGNEX focus group data set potentially contains person-identifiable data.
-Access to this data set must be determined based on the principle as open as possible, as closed as necessary.
-There are two scenarios for data management:
+Access to this data set is determined based on the principle as open as possible, as closed as necessary.
+Recordings are selectively transcribed to remove indirectly identifiable information.
+This is only realistic because conversations focus primarily on community-level issues and not on personal experience.
+The de-identified data set is archived openly for re-use.
+The associated metadata, and documentation will be deposited together with the data set.